 Ultima Forever: Quest for the Avatar is an action RPG developed by Mythic Entertainment and published by EA Games for iOS.
 The game is set after the events of Ultima IV: Quest of the Avatar.

-Gameplay is rendered in a 2D overhead view, featuring hack-and-slash action RPG combat.
+The gameplay is rendered in a 2D overhead view, featuring fast-paced combat as the player explores dungeons.
 The game has a morality system; with players earning different amounts of XP based on which virtues they choose to follow in each of the game's cities, some of which value one or two virtues over others.

 Ultima Forever was publicly announced in July 2012 by Mythic Entertainment, which at the time was known as BioWare Mythic.
 Later that year, Mythic shed the BioWare name.
 According to a 2012 GDC presentation by Mythic's creative director Paul Barnett, U4E had a troubled development and at one time was intended to be a browser-based game before transitioning to PC/iPad interoperability.
 The game had been scrapped and started over multiple times and -- according to Barnett -- it was once narrowly saved from EA's chopping block through the intervention of BioWare co-founder Dr. Ray Muzyka, in spite of the fact that Muzyka had been stricken with food poisoning after eating a sandwich at Mythic's offices.

 The game was initially expected in late 2012 but was delayed.
-The game was released in Canada on May 22, 2013 with a worldwide launch planned for a few months afterwards.
+The game was released in Canada on May 22, 2013, with a worldwide launch planned for a few months afterward.